emersonrp/bindcontrol/README.md

 * Temporary powers in speed-on-demand.
 * More and better help text and documentation.
 * Fix bugs as found.
-* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems.
+* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems <i>(WIP)</i>.

 ## Using Binary Releases